 - Multiple project management, timesheet.

 Zoho Books comes with a bunch of subscription plans, allowing for a monthly or annual commitment.
 Users can choose the best fit according to their needs.
 A free plan is available for businesses with up to $50K annual revenue.
-A 30-day free trial is available.
+Zoho’s’ paid plans consist of the Standard plan ($20 per organization/month), the Professional plan ($50 per organization/month), the Premium plan ($70 per organization/month), the Elite plan ($150 per organization/month), and the Ultimate plan ($275 per organization/month).
+By choosing a yearly option users can avail of discounts on the above plans.
+A 14-day free trial is available for Zoho Books.

 FreshBooks is one of the great cloud accounting apps created primarily for small and medium-sized businesses.
-Tailored to help companies securely and accurately handle their finances, FreshBooks offers efficient tools for automating the accounting process, expense management, invoicing, business reporting, and time tracking.
+Tailored to help companies securely and accurately handle their finances, FreshBooks offers efficient tools for automating the accounting process, expense management, invoicing, business reporting, and time-track features.
 It’s a cross-platform and cross-device app that perfectly fits Mac users.

 FreshBooks can be a good fit for small and medium-sized businesses.